chrisc617/Gmail-API-Prioritization/README.md

 ```
 * See the library's installation page for the alternative installation options.

+* MAke sure you save your client_secret.json and credentials.json files in the same directory as the code and under a files folder

 # Requirements
 Install package dependencies using one of the following commands, depending on how you have installed Python and how you are managing packages: